 With English as its unofficial first language, Malaysia is a great choice for retirees and expats of all types.
 The cost of living in Malaysia is 43% less expensive than the U.S. Malaysia boasts affordable rent, affordable healthcare, and a growing community of expats.

-If you’re looking for the excitement of city life, Bangkok is a vibrant and exciting choice.
+If you’re looking for the excitement of city life, Malaysia’s capital, Kuala Lumpur, is an excellent choice.
 If you prefer coastal living, the island of Penang is an incredible destination.

 Pick Where to Retire Abroad

 Before you retire and decide to embrace expat life, do your research to find the place that’s perfect for you.
 Costa Rica, Malaysia, Ecuador, Panama, and Mexico are all great options.
 From vibrant cities to tropical beaches, these five countries boast a low cost of living and affordable healthcare.

 But, most importantly, they all encourage a laidback lifestyle where you’ll be able to enjoy your retirement in relaxation.